Yalton/neoBlog/blog/src/markdown-pages/hermeticism.md

 #### Treatises

--   I. Discourse of Poimandres to Hermes Trismegistus
+I. Discourse of Poimandres to Hermes Trismegistus

--   1. Hermes to Asclepius
+1. Hermes to Asclepius

--   1. A sacred discourse of Hermes
+1. A sacred discourse of Hermes

--   1. A discourse of Hermes to Tat: The mixing bowl or the monad
+1. A discourse of Hermes to Tat: The mixing bowl or the monad

--   V. A discourse of Hermes to Tat, his son: That god is invisible and entirely visible
+V. A discourse of Hermes to Tat, his son: That god is invisible and entirely visible
 - 1. Hermes to Asclepius: That the good is in god alone and nowhere else
 - 1. That the greatest evil in mankind is ignorance concerning god
 - 1. Hermes to Tat: That none of the things that are is destroyed, and they are mistaken who say that changes are deaths and destructions

--   1. Hermes to Asclepius: On understanding and sensation: \[That the beautiful and good are in god alone and nowhere else\]
+- 1. Hermes to Asclepius: On understanding and sensation: [That the beautiful and good are in god alone and nowhere else]
 - X. Hermes to Tat: The key
 - 1. Mind (Nous) to Hermes
 - 1. Hermes to Tat: On the mind shared in common
 - 1. Hermes to Tat, a secret dialogue on the mountain: On being born again, and on the promise to be silent
 - 1. Hermes to Asclepius: health of mind
 - 1. Asclepius to King Ammon: Definitions on god, matter, vice, fate, the sun, intellectual essence, divine essence, mankind, the arrangement of the plenitude, the seven stars, and mankind according to the image
 - 1. Asclepius to King Ammon
 - 1. Tat to a king: On the soul hindered by the body’s affections

 ### Emerald Tablet